Domchap90/Doms_burger_joint/README.md

 - Commit your changes and push to heroku.
 - In your heroku app page navigate to the 'Deploy' tab and then 'Deployment method' section.
   Here you will have the opportunity to automatically deploy your app whenever you push to github.

-- (in CLI) pip3 install whitenoise
-- Add whitenoise middleware to middleware config (settings, 50)
-- Add session storage variable to settings (line 173).

-##
+- Ensure Django 'DEBUG' variable is set equal to False before deploying to Heroku.

 # Credits
 ## Content